top of page

 • Core Focus: Both emphasize whole grains, fruits, vegetables and lean proteins.

-• Fat Sources: DASH permits low-fat dairy and lean meats; whole-food plant-based (WFPB) drops all animal products.
+• Fat Sources: DASH permits low-fat dairy and lean meats; whole-food plant-based (WFPB) removes all animal products.

 • Sodium Targets: DASH caps sodium at 2,300 mg/day (ideal: 1,500 mg); WFPB diets naturally run even lower when unprocessed.